 - Proof of health insurance

-- Proof that the Au Pair can afford the stay in Spain.
-The contract which includes pocket money and information about the accomodation may be helpful.
+- Proof that the au pair can afford the stay in Spain.
+The contract which includes pocket money and information about the accommodation may be helpful.
 Participants from EU countries can stay as long as they want and can also participate in the program if they have been working in Spain before.

 Hosting an Non-EU au pair

 In order to apply for a visa, the au pair will need a contract.
 It also helps to avoid problems and misunderstandings in the future.
 It should include important information about the schedule, working hours, free time, and pocket money.
 To avoid miscommunication between you as a host family in Spain and your au pair, a contract is very important.

 Check if your au pair has purchased private health insurance.
 In Spain, the participant needs to take care of it and pay for it.
 Check this website for au pair insurance.

 You as a host family in Spain should support your au pair with the visa application and provide them with all required documents.
 The au pair needs to find out which visa they will have to apply for.
 The au pair needs to go to the Spanish embassy in their own country and apply there for a visa.

 If the participant wants to stay in Spain for more than 6 months, they need to request an ID for foreigners (tarjeta de identidad de extranjero) at the immigration office (Oficina de Extranjería) or the local police station right after the arrival.

 Why choose Nanny Nina to find you an au pair?